 The South is a place that’s steeped in tradition – not unlike other places, I’m sure.
 But there’s something quirky about the traditions and superstitions that make up the holiday season in the South – especially New Year’s Day.

-Black-eyed peas are always on our menu as my grandmother says they represent good luck.
-Some folks even go as far as eating 365 black-eyed peas, sometimes called cowpeas, for each day of the new year.
+Black-Eyed Peas – Black-eyed peas are always on our menu as my grandmother says they represent good luck.
+Some folks even go as far as eating 365 black-eyed peas, sometimes called cowpeas, for each day of the new year for good fortune.

 Southern Hoppin’ John

 - 1 tablespoon vegetable oil (or bacon grease)

 - 1/2 medium onion, diced

 - 4 cups unsalted chicken broth or stock

 - 1 1/2 cups chopped smoked ham (or 1 smoked ham hock)

 - 1 (10-ounce) can diced tomatoes with green chilies, undrained

 - 2 cups uncooked rice (I like to use converted or parboiled rice)